KiandaBPM/docs/content/docs/platform/rules/tables/add-table-row.md

    - **Table row field** - allows you to select a field from the row which you want to map a value to.

-   - **Form field or text** -  you can select a field within your form or type in text manually to represent the value you want to your row field to contain.
+   - **Form field or text** -  you can select a field within your form or type in text manually to represent the value you want your row field to contain.

    - **Add mapping** - you can choose to assign values to multiple row in your row by clicking on **Add mapping** button.
 You can also remove fields by clicking on the **Bin/Trash** icon ![Bin/Trash button](/images/bin.png).
 To add a row without any values, delete all mapping fields as shown below.